Image

 2024 Maudrie, T.L., Nguyen, C.J., Lopez, S.V., Clyma, K.R., Gabriel, K., Hayman, J., Hudgins, J.A., & Jernigan, V.B.B.
 (2024, October).
 Group Concept Mapping to Define Health Eating Among Osage Community Members.
 American Public Health Association Annual Meeting 2024.
 Minneapolis, MN

 2023 Maudrie, T.L.
 (2023, May).
-Taking Action: Current Strategies, Projects, and Funding Initiatives in Rural, Tribal, and Urban Health Spaces.
-Invited Panelist.
-American Association of Public Health: Food and Nutrition Section.
+Food Security and Food Resiliency in AI/AN Communities.
+Webinar: Taking Action: Current Strategies, Projects, and Funding Initiatives in Rural, Tribal, and Urban Health Spaces.
+American Public Health Association—Food & Nutrition Section & Association of State Public Health Nutritionists.
+Virtual.

 Courses